Xiaohan-Tian/celshading/src/latest_changelog.md

-- Added README.md
+- Updated the README.md file.
-- Fixed the issue when converting a non-textured material to emission material.
+- Fixed an issue where converting a VRoid-built PMX model resulted in the Bottoms component missing the CelShading material.
-- Rename the add-on to a more generic name.